 - $500 per month for an apprentice who is in their second 12 months of training.

-- Dates: This wage subsidy can be claimed for a maximum period of 20 months and is available from Wednesday 5 August 2020 until August 2022 (this has been extended from April 2022).
+- Dates: This wage subsidy can be claimed for a maximum period of 20 months and is available from Wednesday 5 August 2020 until December 2023.

 2. Mana in Mahi programme